openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ### Pre-Registered Relying Party {#pre-registered-rp}

-When the Wallet has obtained Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the Verifier has obtained from the Wallet during pre-registration.
+When the Wallet has obtained Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms, `client_id` MUST equal to the Client Identifier the Verifier has obtained from the Wallet during pre-registration.
 When the Authorization Request is signed, the public key for signature verification MUST be (re-)obtained using pre-registration process.

 In this case, `client_metadata` and `client_metadata_uri` parameters defined in (#client_metadata_parameters) MUST NOT be present in the Authorization Request.